What We believe

 --A High View of God

-enough to send forth His Son to die on their behalf and graciously receives all who come to
+loved sinners enough to send forth His Son to die on their behalf and graciously receives all who come to

 --A High View of the Church

-church (1 Tim.
+of the church (1 Tim.
 3:14-15).
-We take church membership very seriously and require the
+We take church membership very seriously and require the completion of a

 (To view the Trinity Covenant please see the link at top of page.)

 We believe the Bible teaches that the local church should be under the oversight of a plurality of pastors.

 There are several advantages to this model of leadership: